- £1003 per week

 Shop: 1 ml Pub: 0.5 ml Coast: 4.3 mls

 NOTES: NB: Whilst the property accommodates nine people, it is situated in a village location and, therefore parties and loud music disturb the local residents and are not permitted.
 No smoking, minimum of 4 nights short break.
 WiFi provided.
 Important information about internet.
 Call box 1 ml, mobile reception varies.
 Information about mobile phone coverage.
+Please note: The main entrance door has a motion detecting facility which faces over the driveway and garage area.
+This is only viewed when the property is unoccupied and activity is detected.

 Beautiful house, we had a lovely week.